Table of Contents

 - You can attract your audience with double entendres and witty one-liners.
 This ad by Durex condoms proves just that.

 - Using exclamation marks and pop of colors add to the attractiveness level of a campaign.
-Amazon India’s Great India Sale is a great example of that.
+Amazon India’s Great India Sale is a great Facebook ad example.

 - Niche novel book apps like the Novel House give you a sneak peek of their novels and end right at a cliffhanger in their ads with a Sign-Up or a Learn More CTA.
 The piqued audience is bound to download the app from the ad.